johnlundy94/johnlundy94/README.md

   A cloud-integrated SAAS platform for landscaping professionals.
 It’s all about bringing a seamless, visual, and interactive experience to landscape design and management.

 - 🌱 I’m currently learning ...
-  I'm enhancing the knowledge I gained from the University of Denver’s bootcamp and Meta's Advanced React course, diving deeper into full-stack development and cloud architectures.
+   enhancing the knowledge I gained from the University of Denver’s bootcamp and Meta's Advanced React course, diving deeper into full-stack development and cloud architectures.

 - 👯 I’m looking to collaborate on ...
   Innovative web design and development projects!
 I'm on a mission to absorb all things front-end and back-end.
 Design patterns, user experience, serverless architecture - you name it, I love it!